isomerpages/bca-buildsg/pages/contact-us.md

   - content:
       - phone: ""
       - email: ""
+      - other: '<a style="font-weight: bold;text-decoration: underline;" rel="noopener
+          noreferrer nofollow" target="_self" href="#">online feedback
+          form</a>.'
-      - other: 'For general enquiries / feedback, please use our <a style="text-decoration: underline;" rel="noopener noreferrer nofollow" target="_self" href="#">online feedback form</a>.'
+    title: "For general enquiries / feedback, please use our "
-    title: " "
 feedback: ""
 ---